undefined010/alpha-tools/README.md

 # alpha-tools
-simple security tools
-this is my first python project lol
+simple security tools just to get used to python and github maybe it's full of bugs so if you find any bug please tell me